bidstack-group/PubguardSDK/README.md

 git clone https://github.com/bidstack-group/pubguard-sdk-ios.git
 ```

-The Pubguard Bundle contains two frameworks:
+The Pubguard Bundle contains three frameworks:
 Pubguard.xcframework
-SwiftProtobuf.frameworks
+Frameworks/SwiftProtobuf.xcframeworks
+Frameworks/libffi-iOS.xcframeworks

-Copy these two frameworks into your Xcode project and add them to all targets:
+Copy these three frameworks into your Xcode project and add them to all targets:

 ![alt text](manual/imgs/add.png)

-These two frameworks will appear in *Frameworks, Libraries, and Embedded Content* section.
+These three frameworks will appear in *Frameworks, Libraries, and Embedded Content* section.
-Choose *Embed and Sign* for both frameworks, as on the image below:
+Choose *Embed and Sign* for all the frameworks, as on the image below:

 ![alt text](manual/imgs/link.png)